top of page

 2016_02_11_Plastico_Website_STILLS-11.JP

-The Azulita Project's recapture program has kept well over 500 tons (1,000,000 pounds), of plastic from polluting the Pacific Ocean since its inception in 2008.
+The Azulita Project's recapture program kept well over 500 tons (1,000,000 pounds), of plastic from polluting the Pacific Ocean since its inception in 2008.

 The local economy is rooted in agriculture—primarily coconuts and mangos—and is supplemented by ocean fishing and tourism.
 Playa Saladita is a beach community about 2 miles from Los Llanos.
 Fishing plays an important role in this community, and its beautiful beaches offer top-class surfing.